Below you’ll find a little more about each of our current governors:-

 Susan Lavan (Non-teaching Staff Governor)

-Susan says one of the early significant impacts on her life was being diagnosed with diabetes at the age of eight and looking back recognises she lost a lot of her own education as a result.
-This has made her more aware of how important, to children of any background, schools are, and recently how seamless Governors can make the education process.
+Susan says one of the early significant impacts on her life was being diagnosed with diabetes at the age eight and looking back recognises she lost a lot of her own education as a result.
+This has made her more aware how important, to children of any background, schools are, and recently how seamless Governors can make the education process.

 Susan has had a varied career, working in a variety of businesses in sales environments and at the age of 30 had her own engineering company employing 12 people.
 As family arrived, she sold her share of the company and became a PA to an NHS consultant.
 With her children growing up, the family moved out of the city to the leafy lane values of the Holme Valley.

-Susan is an NLP practitioner and master practitioner, trained in Adizies corporate life cycles Ericksonian hypnosis and a full practitioner of spiral dynamics (Memetic change), skill sets she hopes will prove useful to the Governing body.
+Susan is an NLP practitioner and master practitioner, trained in Adizies corporate life cycles Ericksonian hypnosis and a full practitioner of spiral dynamics (Memetic change), skill sets she hopes will prove useful on the Governing body.

 Benjamin Rowe (Co-opted Community Governor)